Group of Personal Friends: Defense of La Moneda

 At the outset of the 1973 Chilean coup d'état, the presidential palace of La Moneda was defended by members of the GAP, 20 detectives of the Investigations Police of Chile (PDI), and 300 carabineros.
-As news of the military uprising reached Santiago, leader Bruno the White led a dozen armed GAP reinforcements to the presidential residence.
-However, on approaching the PDI detectives stationed at the palace to rally their assistance, the group was promptly disarmed and arrested.
-At 9:00 a.m. on September 11, the carabineros withdrew after Gen. César Mendoza, commandant of the Carabineros de Chile, threw the force's support to the military junta.
+As news of the military uprising reached Santiago, GAP head Domingo Blanco Tarré (nom de guerre "Bruno the White") led a dozen additional Friends to the presidential residence to reinforce the defenders.
+Upon approaching the PDI detectives stationed at the palace to rally their assistance, the group was promptly disarmed and arrested.
+Bruno the White and the other Friends arrested outside the palace grounds were taken to the Edificio de la Intendencia Metropolitana de Santiago where they were each tried and convicted by the Second Military Court of unlawful possession of a firearm, and sentenced to five years in prison.
+At some point during the next week, they were all executed.
+Their bodies were discovered on September 19 on the banks of the Mapocho River.
+In 2023, General Vicente Rodriguez Bustos was posthumously convicted for the murder of the GAP personnel.

+At 9:00 a.m. on September 11, the carabineros abandoned their posts after General César Mendoza agreed to transfer the allegiance of the Carabineros de Chile from the Allende government to the embryonic Government Junta.

-The main attack against the presidential palace commenced shortly after the carabineros had withdrawn.
-At about 1:30 p.m. on September 11, Chilean Army infantry entered the building; following an exchange of gunfire, GAP personnel surrendered and Allende committed suicide.
-Nearly 30 GAP personnel either died during the fighting, or were executed after the fall of the palace.
+The main attack against the palace commenced shortly after the carabineros had withdrawn with the firing of a salvo of incendiary rockets from Chilean Air Force Hawker Hunters, followed by tear gas rounds launched by Chilean Army tanks.
+At about 1:30 p.m. on September 11, Chilean infantry entered the building.
+Following an exchange of gunfire, GAP personnel surrendered and Allende committed suicide.
+Nearly 30 GAP personnel either died during the fighting, or were executed.

 Organization

+Approximately 130 personnel served in the Group of Personal Friends over the short period of its existence.
+At the time of the 1973 coup, it had a strength of approximately 50.
 The GAP was organized into three elements: Escort, Advance, and Garrison.

 The Escort group provided close protection to Allende and was composed of approximately 20 men.
-The Escort group operated blue Fiat sedans; presidential motorcades would generally consist of three Escort group Fiats - one of which, bearing the license plate number "1", carried Allende - accompanied by police vehicles.
+The Escort group operated blue Fiat sedans; presidential motorcades would generally consist of three Escort group Fiats – one of which, bearing the license plate number "1", carried Allende – accompanied by police vehicles.
 The Advance group, led by Francisco Argandoña (nom de guerre "Mariano"), had the fewest personnel and was responsible for scouting locations to be visited by Allende prior to his arrival.
 The Garrison group was divided into three six-man sections, one assigned to each of the three presidential residences and responsible for static security at those locations in concert with police guards.